A.B., Princeton University;

 M.A., M.Phil., Ph.D., Yale University.

 Stephen Davis is Professor of Religious Studies, specializing in the history of ancient and medieval Christianity, with a special focus on the eastern Mediterranean and the Near East.
-Since 2013, he has served as Head of Pierson College, one of the twelve residential colleges at Yale.
+Since 2013, he has served as Head of Pierson College, one of the residential colleges at Yale, and since 2015 as Chair of the Council of Heads of College (CHC).

 In addition to a number of academic articles, he has authored (or co-authored) the following books and monographs:

-§ Christ Child: Cultural Memories of a Young Jesus (Yale University Press, early 2014);
+§ Christ Child: Cultural Memories of a Young Jesus (Yale University Press, 2014);

 § A Disputation over a Fragment of the Cross: A Medieval Arabic Text from the History of Christian-Jewish-Muslim Relations in Egypt (co-authored and edited with B. Orfali and S. Noble; Dar al-Machreq, 2012);